A SIMPLE ACT OF KINDNESS

 found myself placed on the front lines of culture shock and

-these groomed to zoom business people, I stuck out like a sore thumb.
+social change.
+I stuck out like a sore thumb.
+These

 I was wearing a white tee-shirt, cut-off jeans, and sandals.

 My hair was uncombed.
 I comforted myself with the